DonovanVA/kubernetes-exploration/README.md

 * Path-based routing via ingress is possible through a domain name.

 #### 2. CI/CD Integration:
-This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal the following workflow is triggered on commit to `main` branch using Github actions:
+This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal (Unforunately, I do not have access to an AKS at the moment, the current secrets are dummy secrets) the following workflow is triggered on commit to `main` branch using Github actions:
 These are the repository secrets required under `settings` -> `Secrets and Variables` -> `Actions` -> `Repository Secrets`:
-DOCKER_USERNAME - username of your docker account (donnyvan) DOCKER_PASSWORD - password of your docker account
+- DOCKER_USERNAME - username of your docker account (donnyvan)
+- DOCKER_PASSWORD - password of your docker account
-KUBE_CREDENTIALS_CLIENTID: Azure service principal client ID
+- KUBE_CREDENTIALS_CLIENTID: Azure service principal client ID
-KUBE_CREDENTIALS_CLIENTSECRET: Azure service principal client secret
+- KUBE_CREDENTIALS_CLIENTSECRET: Azure service principal client secret
-KUBE_CREDENTIALS_TENANTID: Azure tenant ID
+- KUBE_CREDENTIALS_TENANTID: Azure tenant ID
-KUBE_CREDENTIALS_SUBSCRIPTIONID: Azure subscription ID
+- KUBE_CREDENTIALS_SUBSCRIPTIONID: Azure subscription ID

 Additionally, you have to enable the workflow to read and write files under `repo` -> `settings` -> `Actions` -> `General` -> `Workflow permissions` -> `Read and Write permissions` to trigger cross-repository dispatch since the CI/CD workflow has to be triggered sequentially:
 1. 00-retrieves-secrets.yaml storing all the secrets